trackness/geddit/README.md

 ## Troubleshooting
 - If you're experiencing problems with building the Docker image on Windows, try going into the Docker Engine settings and setting the `buildkit` option to `false`.
 - Another problem may arise when trying to run the Docker container, where the praw library throws an OAuthException.
-This is likely due to the Reddit account having 2FA enabled and it needs to be disabled for the program to work.
+This is likely due to the Reddit account having 2FA enabled, and it needs to be disabled for the program to work.

 ## To Do
 - [x] Implement post ~~and comment~~ downloading
-- [x] Incoporate wayback machine API calls for deleted media
+- [x] Incorporate wayback machine API calls for deleted media
 - [ ] Add scraping to deal with rare instances where reddit API JSON does not adhere to regular, predictable formatting
 - [ ] Add multithreading
 - [ ] Add progress bar with tqdm